Controlled Switching of Bose-Einstein Condensation in a Mixture of Two Species of Polaritons: EXPERIMENTAL RESULTS

 To further quantify the condensation behavior, we extracted the average linewidth and intensity by integrating the PL signal over many laser pulses (typically more than 480) at a temperature of 80 K, corresponding to the same data as in Figs.~\ref{fig:switching_dynamics} and \ref{fig:switching_images}.
 In these plots, the data from multiple shots is averaged.
 Near the condensation threshold, a nonlinear increase in intensity is observed.
 This sharp increase in intensity is accompanied by a decrease in the line width of the UP by approximately a factor of 10.

 Finally, in Figure~\ref{fig:phase_diagram}, we plot a phase diagram of sorts.
 All of the symbols represent conditions in which we can clearly identify the upper and lower polariton energies at low density.
 The shape of the symbol indicates whether the condensate, when it appears, occurs in the lower or upper polariton state.
 Stars indicate conditions in which we can see only one line when the system is a condensate, so that we cannot clearly identify it as either the upper or lower branch.
 The color of the symbols gives the energy of the condensate relative to the upper branch energy at low density.
-As seen in the figure, polaritons with strong photon fraction in the lower branch tend to condense in that state, while polaritons with strong exciton fraction in the lower state tend to condense in the upper state, which is more photonic.
+As seen in the figure, the condensate forms in whichever branch is more photonic, and therefore has lighter effective mass.
+When the lower polariton is photon-like (low exciton fraction), condensation occurs in the lower branch; when the lower polariton is exciton-like (high exciton fraction), the upper polariton is the more photonic branch and condensation occurs there instead.
 There is a temperature threshold, however, around 70~K, below which the condensation is in the lower polariton state for all detunings.
 This plot does not include data for very low temperature, where the condensate is in the lower branch, but we cannot observe the UP branch at those low temperatures, because there is not sufficient thermal occupation to give PL from the upper state.

+We emphasize that the condensates represented in Fig.~\ref{fig:phase_diagram} remain in the strong-coupling regime across these conditions.
+To rule out a transition to weak-coupling photon lasing at high density, we performed spatially resolved measurements isolating the homogeneous center of the pump spot at representative temperatures of 80~K and 100~K (shown in the SI file).
+Even when the PL collection is restricted to only the very center of the condensate, the lower polariton branch is seen to retain its characteristic curvature and coexists with the upper polariton condensate, confirming that strong coupling persists at the condensation threshold.